An extended locally constant field approximation for nonlinear Compton scattering

 Strong electromagnetic fields are found in intense laser-matter interactions, around astrophysical objects such as magnetars, and in the collision point of particle colliders.
 The coupling between particles and a strong field is, by definition, larger than unity and so must be accounted for \textit{non}-perturbatively.
 This may be achieved, in the calculation of quantum processes, by employing the Furry expansion of QED scattering amplitudes~\cite{furry51}.
-Analytically, however, such calculations are limited to simple field models; in the context of laser-matter interactions a plane-wave model of the laser is almost universally invoked~\cite{volkov35,ritus85,Seipt:2017ckc}.
-Within this model, calculations for processes involving even a single seed electron are challenging, while experiments typically employ bunches of the order of $10^8$ electrons and laser pulses which are tightly focussed in space, i.e.~far from plane wave.
+Analytically, however, such calculations are limited to simple field models; lasers, for example, are almost universally modelled as plane waves~\cite{volkov35,ritus85,Seipt:2017ckc}.
+Within this model, calculations involving even a single seed electron are challenging, while experiments typically employ bunches of the order of $10^8$ electrons and laser pulses which are tightly focussed in space, i.e.~far from plane wave.
 In order to bridge the gap between theory and experiment, particle-in-cell (PIC) simulations are used, in which quantum probabilities are calculated using Monte-Carlo event generators, for a review see~\cite{Gonoskov:2014mda}.
-A key ingredient here is the locally constant field approximation (LCFA)~\cite{nikishov64,baier94}, which assumes that strong fields can be regarded as ``instantaneously constant'' over the timescales of QED processes; this allows known scattering amplitudes in constant crossed fields (the zero-frequency limit of plane waves) to be adapted to \textit{arbitrary} fields in simulations, thus aiding experimental analysis and design.
+A key ingredient is the locally constant field approximation (LCFA)~\cite{nikishov64,baier94}, which assumes that strong fields can be regarded as ``instantaneously constant'' over the timescales of QED processes.
+The LCFA allows known scattering amplitudes in constant crossed fields (the zero-frequency limit of plane waves) to be adapted to \textit{arbitrary} fields in simulations, thus aiding experimental programmes.